coreboot/coreboot/Documentation/mainboard/supermicro/x11-lga1151-series/x11ssm-f/x11ssm-f.md

 ## Flashing coreboot

-The board can be flashed externally.
+The flash IC [MX25L12873F] can be found near PCH PCIe Slot 4.

+The board can be flashed externally with a SOIC test clip or probes.
+Since there is no diode between VCC3.3 and the flash chip, so VCC must **not** be connected.
+Instead, the flash chip is powered from VCC3.3, which is always-on (even in S5).
+WP# and HOLD# have pull-ups and don't need to be connected.

 FTDI FT2232H and FT232H based programmers worked.
-For this, one needs to add a diode between VCC and the flash chip.
-The flash IC [MX25L12873F] can be found near PCH PCIe Slot 4.

 Flashing is also possible through the BMC web interface, when a valid license was entered.